 As survivors shared screenshots of the funeral video in a text thread, O’Connor wrote, “Important to document how nothing has really changed at all–just as they want it!!”

-The funeral Edward Michael Grosz should be concerned about getting to is his own.
+The funeral that Edward Michael Grosz should be concerned about getting to is his own.

 May we continue to offer up our daily rosaries for all souls involved.